abhishekvraman/Propylean/README.md

 # Propylean
-Propylean means Process/Production + Python + lean programming
+Propylean name is derived from words Process/Production + Python + lean programming/manufacturing.

-## Objective
+## What is Propylean
-The objective of the project is to create a Python library which will help engineers simulate production plants focusing on chemical and related process industries.
+Propylean is a Python library which will help engineers simulate production plants focusing on chemical and related process industries using only Python environments.
 By coupling this library with available data analysis/machine learning frameworks, engineers will be able to enhace operations of their plants.
 Ultimate aspiration of this project is to enable process industries transit to zero carbon operation.

-Futher documentation will be created on how to utilize this library as project takes shape.
+## Objective
+To increase the utilization of open-source software and analytics tools in the chemical and related industries.

+## Vision
+Vision of Propylean is to:
+    - Enable chemical and related industries to use analytics and ML frameworks
+    - Improve operation agility and efficiency of the plant
+    - Be a cheap simulation-software alternative for small manufacturers
+    - Help the industry transition to Net-Zero emissions
+    - Inculcate coding/programing skills in manufacturing engineers

+## Installation and Requirements
+When published in PyPi, user will be able to download using pip or directly from PyPi website.
+Pip command:
+    `pip install propylean`